Red91K/Threat-Research/OilRig/Sources & Methodology.md

 ### Capabilities
 - highly active and organized (MALPEDIA)
--

 ### Motivation & End Objectives
+- specifically focused on espionage / exfiltration of sensitive data
+	- [Symantec stated](https://symantec-enterprise-blogs.security.com/blogs/threat-intelligence/crambus-middle-east-government) in 2023, "The group is known to stage long-running intrusions for intelligence gathering and spying purposes."
+	- Even when it was linked to a destructive attack against the Alabanian government, "MSFT assessed that Crambus was involved in gaining initial access and exfiltrating data from impacted networks.
+Wipers were likely then deployed by other Iran-linked actors."

 ### Targeting
 - Primarily targets Middle Eastern organizations, but occasionally orgs outside the middle east.
 (MALPEDIA)
 - Specifically targets organizations chosen for strategic purposes, instead of targets of opportunity.
 (MALPEDIA)

 ## PIR: What are Oilrig's TTPs?

 ### Reconnaissance

 ### Weaponaization
--  organized evasion testing used the during development of their tools (MALPEDIA, but also get info from unit42 virustotal development lifecycle)
+-  organized evasion testing used the during development of their tools (MALPEDIA & UNIT42 virustotal development lifecycle)

 ### Delivery
 - MALPEDIA - primarily phishing (`T1566`), but also